tsaitsai/ESP32-Digital-RGB-LED-Drivers/README.md

 ### Notes

-This currently works well with WS2812/NeoPixel LEDs - SK6812 LEDs should work equally well.
-This should also work fine with WS2813 (no hardware to test this yet).

 The RMT peripheral of the ESP32 is used for controlling up to 8 LED "strands" (in whatever form factor the serially-chained LEDs are placed).
 These strands are independently controlled and buffered.
 So far I've tested 4 strands successfully.

-There are working demos for Espressif's IoT Development Framework (esp-idf) and Arduino-ESP32 core
+There are working demos for Espressif's IoT Development Framework (esp-idf) and Arduino-ESP32 core.

+This currently works well with WS2812/NeoPixel RGB LEDs (3 bytes of data per LED) - SK6812 RGB LEDs should work equally well.
+This should also work fine with WS2813 (no hardware to test this yet).

+Thes also works well with SK6812 RGBW LEDs (4 bytes of data per LED).
+These are similar to the WS2812 LEDs, but with a white LED present as well - keep in mind these RGBW LEDs draw a fair bit more power than the usual RGB LEDs.

 <hr>